pipelight/doc.pipelight/helpers/service/overview.md

 ### How it works ?

-Here is the core of a pipeline using service helpers.
+Here is the core of a pipeline using docker+ helpers.

 ```ts
 let params: DockerAutoParams;